OWASP/www-chapter-jacksonville/index.md

 **Be sure to sign up at our [MeetUp page](https://www.meetup.com/OWASP-Jacksonville-Chapter/)**

 As we enter the new year we are looking to find new ways to bring knowledge of application security to the community.
-If you are interested in facilitating a discussion o$
+If you are interested in facilitating a discussion or passionate on a topic you would like to present, reach out to [Larry Franklin](mailto:larry.franklin@owasp.org) to schedule a topic.

 If you haven't signed up for a community OWASP group request access today.
 [Community Group](https://groups.google.com/a/owasp.org/forum/#!forum/jacksonville-chapter)